Cube-OS/cubeOS/test/integration/linux/isis-obc/iobc-qa-plan.rst

 - ISIS-OBC Datasheet
 - ISIS-OBC Quickstart Guide
-- docs.kubos.co/sphinx
+- docs.cubeos-doc-website/sphinx

 Scope
 ~~~~~

 The goal of this plan is to test the functionality of the major components
-of Kubos Linux that a user would use:
+of CubeOS Linux that a user would use:

 - Command and control
 - Telemetry